SpoonX/aurelia-api/doc/installation.md

 Add `'aurelia-api'` in the `coreBundles.aurelia section` of your `webpack.config.js`.

 ## Typescript

-If needed, add to your `typings.json`
+Npm-based installations pick up the typings automatically.
+For Jspm-based installations, add to your `typings.json`:

 ```js
 "aurelia-api": "github:spoonx/aurelia-api",